top of page

 Bullock Bush Regrowth.jpg

-This (planned) project will establish two vegetation exclusion zones on Arkaba to demonstrate and better understand the impact of kangaroos on native vegetation communities.
+This project will establish three vegetation exclusion zones on Arkaba and implement a survey regime to demonstrate and better understand the impact of kangaroos on native vegetation communities.

 Arkaba Homestead Trip - Nov 2022 - Tracey Experience Co 33.jpg